 October 4, 2013

-There is a wide variety of cremation caskets available for direct cremation or a funeral service with visitation as well as many Eco-friendly “green burial” and Jewish caskets for you to choose from.
+There is a wide variety of cremation caskets available for direct cremation or a funeral service with visitation as well as many Eco-friendly “green burial” and Jewish caskets from which you may choose.
 They range in price from under $100 to $3,000 average retail.

 Choosing a cremation casket depends on your personal preference as well as what purpose that casket will serve.
 If you are considering a simple or “direct” cremation without a visitation you might want a basic heavy duty cardboard “alternative container”.
 You can purchase a cardboard casket for under $100 or you can spend a few hundred dollars on inexpensive wood caskets.
 Most commonly used woods are veneer, plywood and fiberboard.